 - MVV Journey Planner – I used this to search for Munich connections

 - Rick Steves Audio Tours – I downloaded his Audio Tours on my phone.
 I like his practical tips and guides.

-Here are the rest of the blog posts on our Munich and Austrian holiday:
+Here are the other posts during our Bavarian and Austrian holiday: